Kris (horse)

 Kris (1976–2004) was a British Thoroughbred racehorse.
 As a two-year-old in 1978 he was unbeaten in four races, including the Horris Hill Stakes, but was rated some way below the best of his generation.
-In the following year he won the Greenham Stakes on his debut before being defeated half a length by Tap On Wood when favourite for the classic 2000 Guineas.
+In the following year he won the Greenham Stakes on his debut before being defeated by half a length by Tap On Wood when favourite for the classic 2000 Guineas.
 He went on to dominate British racing over one mile for the rest of 1979, winning the Heron Stakes, St James's Palace Stakes, Sussex Stakes, Waterford Crystal Mile, Queen Elizabeth II Stakes and Challenge Stakes, earning comparisons with Brigadier Gerard.
 As a four-year-old he won the Lockinge Stakes but was off the course with injury problems for much of the season and was narrowly beaten by Known Fact when attempting to repeat his previous win in the Queen Elizabeth II Stakes.
 He retired from racing with a record of fourteen wins and two second places from sixteen starts.
 Kris went on to become a very successful breeding stallion, siring the classic winning fillies Oh So Sharp and Unite and being Leading sire in Great Britain & Ireland in 1985.
 He died in 2004.

 Background

-Kris was a dark chestnut horse with white socks on his hind feet, bred in England by his owner Lord Howard de Walden.
+Kris was a dark chestnut horse with white socks on his hind feet, bred in England by his owner, Lord Howard de Walden.
 He was sired by Sharpen Up and was the first foal of the broodmare Doubly Sure, making him a full brother to the champion two-year-old Diesis, and Keen and a half-brother to several other good winners including Presidium and Rudimentary (Sandown Mile).

 The colt was named after a type of double-edged Malayan dagger.
 He was trained throughout his racing career by Henry Cecil at his Warren Place stable in Newmarket, Suffolk and was ridden in all of his races by Joe Mercer.